openlegend/core-rules/core/src/08-running-the-game/01-chapter-seven.md

 ### Allies

 NPCs aren't limited to antagonists, of course.
 Many of the most important characters to your plotline will be allies of the heroes.
-Perhaps the party is guided by a wisened sage who secludes himself in a high tower and for unknown reasons allows only the PCs access to his wisdom.
+Perhaps the party is guided by a wizened sage who secludes himself in a high tower and for unknown reasons allows only the PCs access to his wisdom.
 Another example includes a team of native elves who have been dispatched to see the heroes safely through a haunted wood.

 Whatever sorts of allies the party has acquired, it's important for the GM to abide by a few guidelines to ensure that the allies add to the fun rather than detract from it.